 By the time Imogen was five months old, I’d been accepted onto the programme, and I started the course when she was seven months old.
 This gave me enough time to get into something that resembled a routine, but also overlapped with the end of my year-long maternity leave so I had the security of knowing something was on the career horizon when I officially quit my magazine job.

 I can’t lie – doing the programme at the same time as being on maternity leave was pretty full-on.
-But that’s when it occurred to me – the Digital Mums programme is a bit like having a baby.
+But that’s when it occurred to me – the Digital Mums Advanced Diploma is a bit like having a baby.
 Here’s why…

 1. Do your research – but learn on the job